geozeke/ubuntu/instructions/content/chrome.md

 # chrome

-The chrome web browser for linux.
+The Chrome web browser for linux.

 ## Installation